At Last the 1948 Show | Do Not Adjust Your Set | How To Irritate People | The Complete and Utter History of Britain

 Do Not Adjust The Cast

 Another presence felt, particularly in the second series but credited as a writer from the midway point of the first series, is Terry Gilliam.
-When Gilliam worked for Help! magazine he had met John Cleese when he supervised photographing a fumetto3 in the May 1965 issue which Cleese appeared in while in America performing on Broadway.
-When Help! magazine collapsed Gilliam travelled to London and contacted Cleese, asking if he could help him find a job.
+Gilliam had previously worked met John Cleese when he supervised photographing a fumetto3 for the May 1965 issue in America for Help! magazine, in which Cleese appeared in while performing on Broadway.
+When Help! magazine collapsed, Gilliam travelled to London and contacted Cleese, asking if he could help him find a job.
 Cleese introduced him to Barclay, who was a keen animator himself and after seeing Gilliam's portfolio commissioned animation from Gilliam for Do Not Adjust Your Set.